Didami/Testfiter/README.md

 ## License:
 Project is published under the CC BY-NC-ND 4.0 license.
 Feel free to read, clone and modify repo content as long as it is for personal work purposes and not commercial or related :)

+## NOTE:
+Please be aware that ALL code not intended for testing purposes is legally patented and registered.
+It is crucial NOT to use this code, as doing so may lead to serious legal repercussions.
+Your cooperation in this matter is greatly appreciated.

 #
 <p align="center">
 Created with ♥️ by Didami